commitspark/frontend/README.md

 ### Running from Docker

-Automated builds of branch `main` are published as a Docker image to GitHub packages:
+Automated builds of branch `main` with GitHub configured as Git provider are published as a Docker image to GitHub
+packages:

 ```
 ghcr.io/commitspark/frontend:latest